savoirfairelinux/mod-booster-snmp/doc/setup_snmp_booster_module.rst

     define module {
         module_name          SnmpBoosterPoller
         module_type          snmp_booster
-        datasource           /etc/shinken/snmpbooster_datasource/   ; SET THE DIRECTORY FOR YOUR Defaults*.ini FILES provided by genDevConfig memcached_host       192.168.1.2   ; SET THE IP ADDRESS OF YOUR memcached SERVER memcached_port       21201   ; default port for a memcached process loaded_by            poller
+        loaded_by            poller
-        show_from_cache      False
+        db_host              192.168.1.2

-        life_time            1000 ; Nb of checks done before kill the worker (and restart an other one) }
+    }

-If you do not know the IP adress on which your memcache is listening, check under /etc/memcached.conf.
+If you do not know the IP adress on which your MongoDB is listening, check under /etc/mongodb.conf.
 Or do a:

 ::

-  netstat -a | grep memcached
+  netstat -a | grep mongodb

-If you are running a test on the local machine you can leave memcached on 127.0.0.1 (localhost), but if your poller, scheduler or arbiter is on a different machine, set the memcached to listen on a real IP address.
+If you are running a test on the local machine you can leave mongodb on 127.0.0.1 (localhost), but if your poller, scheduler or arbiter is on a different machine, set the mongodb to listen on a real IP address.

 Parameters